sensei-hacker/inav-configurator/tabs/transpiler/docs/implementation_summary.md

 ## Conclusion

 This implementation provides a complete, production-ready system for working with INAV logic conditions using JavaScript.
-The transpiler and decompiler work together to provide a seamless experience for users who prefer JavaScript over CLI commands.
+The transpiler and decompiler work together to provide a seamless experience for users who prefer JavaScript with standard if/else statements over CLI commands.

 All files are bug-free, thoroughly tested, and ready for integration into INAV Configurator.